Jodels2002/KickPi-OS/README.md

 # Preparation:

 Install Raspberry Pi OS using Raspberry Pi Imager https://www.raspberrypi.org/software/

+Optional:
+- Format a USB stick
+- Call him AMIGA
+- Copy the "Shared" files from the AmigaForever installation

 # Installation:
 On the raspberry you open a terminal window and type following commands: